niplav/site/bcis_and_alignment.md

 ### Aid to Interpretability Work

-By increasing the speed of interaction and augmenting human intelligence, BCIs might aid the quest of improving the interpretability of AI systems.
+By increasing the speed of interaction and augmenting human intelligence, BCIs might aid the quest of improving the interpretability of AI systems, or (less likely) offer insights into neuroscience that would be transferable to interpretability.

 ### Side-note: A Spectrum from Humans to Human Imitations

 There seems to be a spectrum from biological humans to human imitations, roughly along the axes of integration with digital systems/speed:
-Biological humans → humans with BCIs → whole-brain emulations → human imitations.
+Biological humans → humans with BCIs → whole-brain emulations → top-down (modular) whole-brain emulations → human imitations.
 This spectrum also partially tracks how aligned these human-like systems can be expected to act: a human imitation off-distribution seems much less trustworthy than a whole-brain emulation of a human acting off distribution.

 Arguments Against the Utility of Brain-Computer Interfaces in AI Alignment
 ---------------------------------------------------------------------------